CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 {{<notice info>}}

-NetQ suppresses BGP, EVPN, link, and sensor-related events by default in the UI.
+NetQ suppresses BGP, EVPN, link, and sensor-related events with a severity level of "info" by default in the UI.
 You can {{<link url="#delete-an-event-suppression-rule" text="disable this rule">}} if you'd prefer to receive these event notifications.

 {{</notice>}}